Skip to content

 14. “Papers After Payment/Neuter”

-You’re promised pedigree papers will be mailed after you pay in full or after you provide neuter proof.
+You’re promised that pedigree papers will be mailed after you pay in full or after you provide neuter proof.
 The envelope never arrives.

 Why it’s a scam: You pay pedigree prices without any documentary proof.
 Once funds clear, your leverage evaporates.